Learn more about our Cardiac Sonographer Associate in Science Degree program.

 What degree will I earn?
 Will I be eligible for credentials?

-As a graduate, you are eligible to sit for one of two exams:
+- are eligible to sit for these exams:

 - Registered Diagnostic Cardiac Sonographer (RDCS) through the American Registry for Diagnostic Medical Sonography (ARDMS)